-- § GRE or GMAT scores. - § official transcripts from all colleges and universities attended. - a brief (250 words) statement of purpose that identifies the applicant's reason for applying, intended field of concentration, and long-range career aspirations. - \$ three (five preferred) years of full-time equivalent work experience. - § a current resume that details your relevant job experience. - § three personal evaluations (including at least one from a current or former direct supervisor). - § two scholarly samples that demonstrate the applicant's ability to conduct research.
+- GRE or GMAT scores. - official transcripts from all colleges and universities attended. - a brief (250 words) statement of purpose that identifies the applicant's reason for applying, intended field of concentration, and longrange career aspirations. - three (five preferred) years of full-time equivalent work experience. - a current resume that details your relevant job experience. - three personal evaluations (including at least one from a current or former direct supervisor).
+An automated message with a link to the online survey will be sent to the three references listed on the application. - two scholarly samples that demonstrate the applicant's ability to conduct research.

-The program highly recommends that applicants communicate with the school prior to submitting their application.
+To be considered for admissions, applicants must communicate with the school prior to submitting their application.
 Prospective students should contact the school to set up a phone discussion or in-person meeting to fulfill this requirement.
-Per conversation with the Educational & Student Support Specialist, an in-person meeting or phone conversation will be scheduled with the program director.
+Per conversation with the Educational & Student Support Specialist, an in-person meeting or phone conversation will be scheduled with the adviser of the prospect's intended concentration of study.

-The application deadline is March 1 for fall admission (preferred) for the postsecondary analysis & leadership, nonprofit & community leadership, and organizational science & leadership concentrations.
-October 1 is the deadline for spring admission for the postsecondary concentration.
+The application deadline is March 1 for fall admission (preferred) and October 1 for spring admission.
 Incomplete applications are not considered.
 Applicants are responsible for assuring all materials have been received by reviewing their status online in the Applicant Center.
 To check on the status of references, contact ssls@jmu.edu.
 All other application materials can be viewed by logging on to the Applicant Center.